alexmvalencia/Digital-Twin-Cybersecurity/README.md

 Digital-Cybersecurity/cyber-attack/gps_spoof.py
 ```

+Drone will be spoofed and predict attack
+The drone will hover in response
+Complete!

 ## 📚 References & Dependencies

 The following open-source tools and frameworks were essential to the development of this digital twin cybersecurity project: